-Tyson Fury: Record, KOs, height, trainer and everything you need to know about the WBC heavyweight champion
+Tyson Fury: Record, stats, height and everything you need to know about the ‘Gypsy King’

-What are Tyson Fury's professional stats?
-Find out with BT Sport ahead of this summer's trilogy fight against Deontay Wilder.
+What are Tyson Fury's professional stats and record?
+Find out with BT Sport ahead of his showdown against Dillian Whyte on April 23.

 One of the most charismatic and colourful characters in all of British sport, there is simply no-one else quite like Tyson Fury.